Missing information?

 More information

-The photo on the right shows George Jatros, September 17, 1944, immediately after the airborne landings at Groesbeek, in a ditch along the Wylerbaan.
+One photo shows George Jatros on 17 September 1944, immediately after the airborne landings at Groesbeek, in a ditch along the Wylerbaan.

 Photo source: www.findagrave.com – Des Philippet, Joost Claassens, M. Hermans